My imagination marries embodied intelligence with conceptual abstractions.

 I will not artificially stop the lines of my thinking to connect ideas back to the market.

-But I play nice with product and business leaders that do!
+But, I will say, I play incredibly well with product and leadership teams that do!

-be of service in tech.
+be of service.
 As you know, it takes a lot of effort to get in the room.

 One can not learn computer science from intuition.
 It is a collective